ASU/webspark-drops-drupal7/profiles/panopoly/modules/contrib/panelizer/README.txt

 entity.

 Future functionality
-  - Allow panels for different build modes -- this is tricky
   - Implement panel subtabs. i.e, allow node/27/arbitrarylink to be a subtab of an entity, using panelizer.
   - Allow some other way of panelizing entities other than bundles.
 Either